isabella232/sign-integrations.en/help/veeva/install.md

         ![Image of lifecycle state 4](images/lifecycle-state4.png)

-        * **Adobe Signed (Approved)**: This is a placeholder name for the state that indicates that the document is uploaded to Adobe Sign and that its agreement is completed (SIGNED or APPROVED state).
+        * **Adobe Signed (Approved)**: This is a placeholder name for the state that indicates that the document is uploaded to Adobe Acrobat Sign and that its agreement is completed (SIGNED or APPROVED state).
 It is a required state and it can be an existing lifecycle state, like Approved.
         This state does not require user actions.
 It must have security that allows Adobe Sign Admin role to: view documents, view content, and edit fields.

-    Following diagram illustrates the mappings between Adobe Sign agreement and Vault document states, where the ‘Before Adobe Signature’ state is Draft.
+    Following diagram illustrates the mappings between Adobe Acrobat Sign agreement and Vault document states, where the ‘Before Adobe Signature’ state is Draft.

     ![Image](images/sign-vault-mappings.png)